-The stakeholders assigned all livestock (cattle, horses and goat) to the same types of land cover for SELECT analysis (Figure 5-12 Livestock land cover classes).
-They determined that the land cover classes of Grassland/Pasture and Scrub/Shrub were the best fit to apply these potential sources.
-Furthermore, the stakeholders recognized that some Grassland/Pasture is strictly hay (not fenced, so it cannot hold livestock) and some Scrub/Shrub land is left fallow without cattle.
-These unsuitable areas were removed from the SELECT model input.
+Stakeholders assigned all livestock (cattle, horses and goats) to the same types of land cover for SELECT analysis (Figure 5-12 Livestock land cover classes).
+They determined that the land cover classes of Grassland/Pasture and Scrub/Shrub were the best fit to apply these sources.
+Furthermore, stakeholders recognized that some Grassland/Pasture is strictly hay (unfenced, so it cannot hold livestock) and some Scrub/Shrub land is left fallow without cattle.
+These unsuitable areas were removed from SELECT model input.
 The resulting SELECT analysis will be discussed in the following sections.